valdisiljuconoks/optimizely-advanced-contentarea/README.md

 ### Available Options

+There are few options you can set to content area renderer to customize its behavior:
-* `AutoAddRow` - setting this to `true` will add `class='row'` to the content earea wrapping element;
+* `AutoAddRow` - setting this to `true` will add `class='row'` to the content area wrapping element.
+Diasbled by default;
-* `RowSupportEnabled` - will add additional wrapping element (`<div class='row'>`) to wrap around blocks that occupies whole row;
+* `RowSupportEnabled` - will add additional wrapping element (`<div class='row'>`) to wrap around blocks that occupies whole row.
+Disabled by default;

-You can customize content area and set settings by instructing IoC container to construct renderer differently.
+You can customize content area and set settings by instructing IoC container to construct renderer differently:

 ```csharp
 [ModuleDependency(typeof (SwapRendererInitModule))]